Seen on:

 Fliff taxes FAQs

-💰 Do I have to pay taxes on my Fliff winnings?
+💰 Do I have to pay taxes on my Fliff redemptions?

 ❌ Does Fliff charge or withhold taxes?

-No, Fliff does not deduct taxes from your cash prizes.
+No, Fliff does not deduct taxes from your real prizes.
 Since the platform uses virtual currency, no withholding taxes are applied.
 You are responsible for paying any taxes on your winnings.

 📄 Will I receive a tax form from Fliff?